programmeranand/YoutubeVideoSearch/README.md

 ### NOTE
 1. Kindly Enter only valid API Credentials ans set `is_active` to True
-2. For issues Throw and Email to `ankit.anand.95@gmail.com`
+2. For issues send an Email to `ankit.anand.95@gmail.com`